resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 # Lesson I: An introduction to the dashboard (45 min)

+-- *Slide* --

-"Roll up to the Research Cloud mystery tour!"
+# Roll up to the Research Cloud mystery tour!

-I’m your tour guide ...
+your tour guide is ...

+-- *Slide End* --

 (First: Do a personal introduction.
 Who am I, and why am qualified to teach this course?)